-A free summer concert series featuring an organ recital and the launch of a new professional-level choir will be presented by Lynchburg College Graduate Studies in Music on July 24 and 25.
+A free summer concert series featuring an organ recital and the launch of a new professional-level choir will be presented by University of Lynchburg Graduate Studies in Music on July 24 and 25.

 The organ recital, to be held at Quaker Memorial Presbyterian Church at 7 p.m. , Saturday, July 24, will feature Grace Eun-Hee Kim of South Korea.

 Kim will be performing works by J.S.
 Bach, Sigfrid Karg-Elert, Franz Joseph Haydn, Dudley Buck, and Charles Ives.

 Kim has given numerous recitals throughout Korea, the United States, and China and has produced three CDs.
 She is an assistant professor at Chongshin University in Seoul, South Korea, and serves as director of the university’s Conservatory of Continuing Education Center.